↤ all insights

 We run on this too

-Alt operates its own DPDPA-aligned data governance — consent, export, deletion, processing records, the lot.
+Alt runs its own data governance by the same DPDPA playbook — consent, export, deletion, processing records — with controls completing ahead of client-data onboarding.
 We sell what we practice, which makes the first workshop refreshingly short on theory.

 DPDPA work sits in our Governance practice, spanning assessments, advisory, disclosures, and training — most of it atomic-lane sized.